FROSTBURN BEGINNER’S GUIDE

-- Lunar Glade: You can squad up and go to Lunar Glade cave to farm for gear.
+- Lunar Glade: You can squad up and go to Lunar Glade cave to farm for gear ( or run Solo Mode and farm gear by yourself).
 Remember that you can take a custom quest from the Frostburn Merchant, that will ask you to kill a certain Lunar boss for a reward of coins and Fire Shards.
 This is not strictly a leveling cave, but there are good rewards anyhow.

-- The Challenge Another enemy quests in Lunar Glade give Fire Shards as well.
+- The Challenge Another enemy quests in Lunar Glade give Fire Shards and Frostburn Tokens as well.

 - Nirvana Palace: Like Twilight Temple and Lunar Glade, there is also a quest from Frostburn Merchant which will give you a good reward of Fire Shards, coin and EXP.

 - Mines and herbs/plants that can be picked for crafting materials and potions, have an increased yield (x2-x3) so its much easier to gather a good number of them.